rparit-stacks/Cpp-Notes/README.md

 ### Basic Concepts of OOP

 1. **Classes and Objects:**
-   - **Classes:** Define the structure and behavior of objects.
+   - **Classes:** Define the structure and behaviour of objects.
 Think of it as a blueprint for creating objects.
    - **Objects:** Instances of classes.
 They encapsulate data and functions that manipulate data.

 2. **Inheritance:**